Here are the first Galaxy S10 5G speed tests on Verizon's fastest network

 Best phones for gaming: Killer screens, better controls, speedy guts.

-Discuss: Galaxy S10 5G blows past 1Gbps in our real-world Verizon speed tests
+Discuss: Galaxy S10 5G speeds past 1Gbps in our real-world Verizon tests

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.